Will Graham (character): Season 3

 To steer Dolarhyde away from his family, Graham decides to enrage him by giving an interview to Lounds in which he says "The Tooth Fairy" is ugly, impotent and the product of incest.
 He uses Chilton as an authoritative source for his profile; Dolarhyde then kidnaps, mutilates and burns Chilton.

 In the series finale, "The Wrath of the Lamb", Dolarhyde apparently commits suicide, and Graham comforts the killer's girlfriend, Reba McClane (Rutina Wesley).
 It turns out that Dolarhyde faked his death, however, and attacks Graham in his hotel room.
 With the help of Bloom and Crawford, Graham secures a deal to set a trap for Dolarhyde using Lecter as bait.
 Graham seems to arrange for Lecter to be transferred to another facility to draw Dolarhyde out; however, Dolarhyde attacks and kills Lecter's guard detail and allows Lecter and Graham to escape.
 Lecter takes Graham to a cliffside cottage where he had kept Abigail Hobbs and Miriam Lass.
 Dolarhyde, who had followed them to the cottage, shoots Lecter in the back and stabs Graham in the face.
 Graham and Lecter get the upper hand and kill Dolarhyde together, with Lecter tearing out his throat with his teeth and Graham gutting him with a knife.
 They embrace, and Graham pulls them both over the cliff.
 A post-credits scene shows Lecter's former psychiatrist and accomplice Bedelia Du Maurier (Gillian Anderson) dining on her own leg at a table set for three; Fuller has said this is meant to suggest that Graham and Lecter have survived.
-Fuller has further stated that, should the series be renewed for another season, Lecter and Graham would be on the run from the FBI in Argentina.
+Fuller has further stated that, should the series be renewed for another season, Lecter and Graham would be on the run from the FBI in Cuba.